cloud-tek/github/nuke/README.md

 # nuke

+The action assumes that:
+- the project in the repository uses the [cloud-tek/build-system](https://github.com/cloud-tek/build-system) to build the project modules & artifacts within
-The action assumes that nuke is a dotnet tool used in the repo that will be using the action in the workflow.
+- nuke is a dotnet tool used in the repo that will be using the action in the workflow.
 During execution the action will execute `dotnet tool restore` and then it will execute any task flagged as `true`

 **Example usage**